NethServer/docs/administrator-manual/en/webtop5.rst

   Do you wish to import email?
 [Y]es/[N]o:

 All mail messages will be imported.
-Contacts and calendars will be saved inside a temporary and the script will output further commands to import contacts and calendars.
+Contacts and calendars will be saved inside a temporary file and the script will output further commands to import contacts and calendars.

 Example: ::